 Although SEEs budget is included in the State Budget, some parts of their budgets run with their own funds.
-Financing of the budget deficit of SEEs will be provided or loaned from Union Fund which approved by cabinet of Union Government.1 According to our interviews with BD representatives, the structure of the Union Fund for FY 2012/13 can be presented in Figure 34 below.
+Financing of the budget deficit of SEEs will be provided or loaned from Union Fund which approved by cabinet of Union Government.1 According to our interviews with BD representatives, the structure of the Union Fund for FY 2012/13 can be presented in Figure 36 below.

-Figure 34: Structure of the Union Fund Account (UFA) for FY 2012/13
+Figure 36: Structure of the Union Fund Account (UFA) for FY 2012/13

 In 2015/16, if SEEs make profit, 100% of the purchase of raw materials, Commercial Tax, Income Tax and State Contribution under the current expenditure shall be carried out their own fund and the rest of current expenditure, capital expenditure and financial expenditure shall be carried out the Union Fund.
-If SEEs make losses, 100% of the cost of raw materials and commercial taxes under the current expenditure shall be incurred out their own funds and the remaining current expenditure, capital expenditure and financial expenditure shall be incurred out the Union Fund.
+If SEEs make losses, 100% of the cost of raw materials and commercial taxes under the current expenditure shall be incurred out their own funds and the remaining current expenditure, capital expenditure shall be incurred out their own funds and the remaining current expenditure, capital expenditure shall be incurred out the Union Fund.